-How to take and find screenshots on the Google Pixel
+How to take a screenshot on the Google Pixel

 Take a screenshot using the hardware buttons

-- Hold down the power button (top button) on the right side of the phone.
+- Hold down the power button on the phone's right side.

-- Immediately afterwards, hold down on the down volume button.
+- Immediately afterward, hold down on the down volume button.

 - Release both buttons at the same time.